 Conclusion

 After seeing the impact of tea on Chinese culture, one could wonder what China would be without this precious drink?
-What would Chinese people be drinking in their daily life?
+What would Chinese people be drinking in their daily lives?
 Tea is so viscerally associated with Chinese culture that it is almost impossible to imagine China without it.
-The same will happen when learning Chinese; you will very fast come across vocabulary related to tea, and learning all about it will help you not only understand a simple conversation about tea, but also enrich your Chinese culture knowledge.
+The same will happen when learning Chinese; you will very fast come across vocabulary related to tea, and learning all about it will help you not only understand a simple conversation about tea, but also enrich your Chinese cultural knowledge.
 Did you know that China gained the World’s first tea culture UNESCO heritage site status in 2023?
 Well, this is just another reason for you to dig a little bit more into the subject!

 Author